-Pradaxa is an anticoagulant, or blood thinner, most often prescribed to treat and prevent blood clots in patients with atrial fibrillation (without heart valve issues), deep vein thrombosis (DVT), or pulmonary embolism (PE).
-Pradaxa is also used to reduce the risk of stroke, and to prevent DVT or PE following hip replacement surgery.
+Pradaxa (dabigatran) is an anticoagulant, or blood thinner, most often prescribed to treat and prevent blood clots in patients with atrial fibrillation (without heart valve issues), deep vein thrombosis (DVT), or pulmonary embolism (PE).
+Pradaxa is also used to reduce the risk of stroke, and to prevent DVT or PE following hip or knee replacement surgery.

 Pradaxa is known as a direct thrombin inhibitor, which is a class of anticoagulants.
 Direct thrombin inhibitors like Pradaxa are so named because they work by inhibiting thrombin, which is a blood-clotting enzyme.

 According to its manufacturer, Boehringer Ingelheim, Pradaxa has been growing exponentially in popularity since the U.S. Food and Drug Administration (FDA) approved it in 2010, and has proven to be more effective than the anticoagulant warfarin in reducing certain types of stroke.

 However, some studies show Pradaxa carries with it a higher bleeding risk which can turn fatal, and the FDA now warns that there is also an increased risk of blood clots and stroke if you stop taking the medication.

 Pradaxa side effects can be serious, and include uncontrolled bleeding which can turn fatal.
 While internal bleeding is a common Xarelto side effect also, it’s the leading cause of death in Pradaxa patients.